tracktownsoftware/tracktownsoftware.github.io/_posts/2020-12-17-HelloGithubPages.markdown

 # Moving my website to GitHub Pages

 Going into 2021 I decided to become more active on GitHub and try my hand at a programming blog.
-When I learn something new I'll try to make a post.
-I've used the [SpreadsheetGear](https://www.spreadsheetgear.com/) excel-compatible spreadsheet component quite a bit, so there will be many posts on using it.

 Before [GitHub Pages](https://pages.github.com/) I hosted my website on [DiscountASP.NET](https://www.discountasp.net/).
 I began implementing my blog in ASP.NET but then decided it would be simpler to host it on GitHub Pages with the [Jekyll](https://jekyllrb.com/) static site generator.

 There's a lot of information online for making your own GitHub Pages blog with Jekyll, so I won't document the steps here.
 Below are some useful links to step you through the entire process.